Choice History, Family Crest & Coats of Arms

 The surname Choice was first found in Glamorganshire (Welsh: Sir Forgannwg), a region of South Wales, anciently part of the Welsh kingdom of Glywysing.

 However, the Welsh origin is very much overshadowed by the Irish predominance of the name in later years.
 In Ireland, the family was "of Welsh origin which became completely hibernicized; their territory was called Joyce's country.
 They also became one of the 'Tribes Of Galway' "

 Perhaps an exploration of one of the earliest entries for the name will assist.
 Thomas Jorz or Joyce, also called Thomas the Englishman (d.
 1310), was an English "cardinal, is said to have been born of a good family in London, although he was perhaps, as has been sometimes suggested, a Welshman by descent.
 He was one of six brothers, who all entered the Dominican order.
 Two of them, Walter and Roland, were successively Archbishops of Armagh [Ireland]. "

 Walter Jorz or Jorse (fl.
 1306), "Archbishop of Armagh, was a Dominican of Oxford.
 Like Thomas Jorz [q. v.], his brother, he is doubtfully said to have been a disciple of Albertus Magnus, and a fellow-student with Thomas Aquinas."

 Early History of the Choice family

-Another 201 words (14 lines of text) covering the years 1086, 1172, 1487 and 1618 are included under the topic Early Choice History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Choice research.
+Another 102 words (7 lines of text) covering the years 1086, 1172, 1487, 1647, 1647 and 1647 are included under the topic Early Choice History in all our PDF Extended History products and printed products wherever possible.

 Choice Spelling Variations